 What Is a Franklin Hearing?

-California criminal appeals attorney Aaron Spolin and the legal team at Spolin Law P.C. has helped countless clients win their freedom through the Franklin hearing process.
+Experienced California criminal appeals attorneys have helped countless clients win their freedom through the Franklin hearing process.

 A Franklin hearing is an evidentiary proceeding in which a person who was convicted of committing a crime while under the age of 26 and who was given a lengthy sentence may introduce evidence related to their youth in mitigation of the sentence.
 It is an evidence-preservation hearing.

 Franklin hearings are complex and require considerable preparation in advance.
 This is best done by a legal team that will stand by your side throughout the entire process.
-Award-winning criminal appeals lawyer Aaron Spolin and the attorneys at Spolin Law P.C. have handled many Franklin hearings for clients.
-We diligently work to gather evidence, tell our clients’ stories, and achieve success at the hearing.
+Award-winning criminal appeals lawyers have handled many Franklin hearings for clients.
+They diligently work to gather evidence, tell their clients' stories, and achieve success at the hearing.

 1. What Is a Franklin Hearing?